Select Department

 How To Soundproof A Room Cheaply

 Talk to any audio engineer, producer, or musician, and they’ll tell you how they wish they would have acoustically treated and soundproofed their room or studio space earlier.
+Noise pollution can make recording audio significantly more difficult.

-In this article, we show you exactly how you can soundproof your room cheaply.
-Taking the expense scare out of the process and giving you a cheap soundproofing solution for studios both big and small!
+We’ll be taking the scary expense out of the process and giving you a cheap soundproofing solution for studios both big and small.
 More importantly, if you’re just getting your feet wet with acoustic treatment, you can get started for under $100!

-Why soundproof your room?
+Why soundproof a room?

 If you’re like me, you love your studio monitors.
-You probably saved up to buy them, and the minute you did, you felt like you leveled up in your music production journey.
+You probably saved up to buy them, and the minute you did, you felt like you levelled up in your music production journey.
 So why do so many of us who take the leap end up putting them in an untreated workspace?

 Above all, having an acoustically treated space is worth its weight in gold, and you’re guaranteed to progress so much faster.
-So let’s get into it!

 Acoustic Panels